anisingh1/promptgen/README.md

 ### Approach
 We apply a straightforward strategy to optimise for performance of LLM generated code along with functional correctness in two phases:
-- Correctness phase: Given a task description, we first prompt the LLM to generate a candidate solution that is assessed (and self-refined on failure) for correctness by the LLM.
+- Correctness phase: Given a task description, we first prompt the LLM to generate a candidate solution that is assessed for correctness and self-refined by the LLM on failure.
 - Performance refinement phase: After obtaining a functionally correct solution, we perform a self-refine round for runtime-efficiency and conduct a performance assessment using an execution environment to identify the expensive unit tests.
 The observations from this execution are then passed as verbalised performance feedback to the LLM to re-refine for efficiency.

 ### Key result